pragmatrix/BuildOnSave/README.md

 ## Introduction

-BuildOnSave is an extension for Visual Studio 2015 that builds the current solution as soon a file is saved, and in combination with the wonderful extension [SaveAllTheTime](https://github.com/pragmatrix/SaveAllTheTime/releases), enables a live, background build experience while you type.
+BuildOnSave is an extension for Visual Studio 2017 that builds the current solution as soon a file is saved, and in combination with the extension [SaveAllTheTime](https://github.com/pragmatrix/SaveAllTheTime/releases), enables a live, background build experience while you type.

 ### Features